Daily Weather Forecast For Winnsboro - NewsBreak

 Daily Weather Forecast For Winnsboro

-WINNSBORO, LA(Updated at 8am ET)Here's your weather forecast for the next four days.
+WINNSBORO, TX(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Breezy: 5 to 10 mph